Zordon1337/osu2007srv/README.md

   server DOES NOT include irc chat, you have to make one yourself or use my <a href="https://github.com/Zordon1337/EIRC">very basic server</a>
   rating needs to be implemented in b222

+  if you want to use it with tcp bancho, you can use <a href="https://github.com/Zordon1337/BanchoTP">bancho "proxy"</a> that redirects socket requests to http backend

 </pre>
 ### supported versions
 <pre>